-- To deliver an education that is holistic and broad ranging, of high quality in and beyond the classroom - To ensure opportunities to achieve are available for all - To harness and develop the talents that exist in the Trust - To meet the professional needs of staff, sharing best practice, with a strong commitment to personal development
+- To deliver an education that is holistic and broad ranging, of high quality in and beyond the classroom. - To ensure opportunities to achieve are available for all. - To harness and develop the talents that exist in the Trust. - To meet the professional needs of staff, sharing best practice, with a strong commitment to personal development.

-In meeting this intent the Trust will be:
+In meeting this intent, the Trust will be:

-- Responsive to schools as they join the Trust, valuing the unique qualities/individualism of each Trust school, whilst recognising the need for all schools to deliver the strategic intents of the Trust - Run on sound and ethical business principles, offering a structure whereby resources and expertise can be focused across all of the schools, keeping down back-office costs and driving up standards
+- Responsive to schools as they join the Trust, valuing the unique qualities/individualism of each Trust school, whilst recognising the need for all schools to deliver the strategic intents of the Trust. - Run on sound and ethical business principles, offering a structure whereby resources and expertise can be focused across all the schools, keeping down back-office costs and driving up standards.

 The Trust Strategic Plan is reviewed and evaluated annually by Trustees.
-The Strategic Plan for the next three year period was reviewed and approved by Trustees in the Summer 2023.
-A summary of the achievements during the course of the year up until 31 August 2023 is outlined in achievements and performance below.
+The Strategic Plan for the next three-year period will be reviewed during 2024/25.
+A summary of the achievements during the course of the year up until 31 August 2024 is outlined in achievements and performance below.

-TRUSTEES' REPORT (including Strategic Report) for the year ended 31 August 2023
+TRUSTEES' REPORT (including Strategic Report) for the year ended 31 August 2024